watson-developer-cloud/assistant-toolkit/integrations/phone/examples/common-interactions/README.md

 ## Phone Starter Kit

-This example contains Watson Assistant phone integration actions that demonstrate:
+This example contains IBM watsonx Assistant phone integration actions that demonstrate:

 - How to use the phone and SMS channel for two-factor authentication via the [send a text message](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-sms.)
 - How to tune the Watson Speech-to-Text parameters in the Greetings action for background noise (`background_audio_suppression`) and increase the speech capture time (`end_of_phrase_silence_time`) by using the [speech_to_text](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-speech-advanced) response type.